faisalramzan3725/w2v_model_for_cso_classifier/README.md

   5.2 The model will learn vector embeddings where similar scientific terms are close in vector space.

+Step 6: Load Updated CSO Concepts from CSO Reader

+  6.1 Load all updated concepts from the CSO Reader utility.

+Step 7: Extend Word2Vec Model Vocabulary

+  7.1 For each word in the model vocabulary:

+  - Retrieve semantically similar terms using most_similar() with a similarity threshold.

+  7.2 Compare retrieved terms against CSO concepts using Levenshtein similarity (via rapidfuzz).

+  7.3 If similarity exceeds a threshold:

+  - Link the word to relevant CSO concepts

+  - Cache the result to avoid recomputation

+  7.4 Save the final cached model with all matched terms.

-Step 6: Topic Modeling or Downstream Tasks
+Step 8: Topic Modeling or Downstream Tasks

-  6.1 The trained Word2Vec model can now be used for:
+  8.1 The final trained Word2Vec model can be used for a range of downstream applications:

   - Topic modeling

   - Semantic clustering

   - Recommendation systems